noahehall/theBookOfNoah/0current/aws/0microservices.md

   - simplify lambda fn dependency logic, especially where you end up creating a lambda fn to manage the dependency graph between a series of lambdas
 - amazon states language: json schema defining states, actions, and transitions
   - there are various `generate code snippets` that you can select & copy/pasta into your stateMachine.stats member

+### state machine:

-- state machine: a workflow, defining a series of steps/states, their input, and the workflow/relationships between them
+- a workflow, defining a series of steps/states, their input, and the workflow/relationships between them
+  - you generally want a single start, and a single end point in the workflow
 - definition: a json object defining the state machine
+  - everything in step functions are Case SeNsSiTiVe
 - state types
   - tasks: execute tasks/actions, e.g. invoke lambda fns or API Actions (http calls)
   - choice: add branching logic for transitioning between steps; supports several conditions
   - stop:
     - succeed: state machine is completed
     - fail:
     - fail with cause and error: specify retry logic
   - pass: performs no action, but takes an input and passes it to an output
     - useful for prototyping/troublingshooting, as you can inject values into the input that gets passed to the next state
   - parallel: execut multiple tasks at once; if any of the branches fail, the entire state fails
     - each branch has a copy of the input
   - wait: wait for a certain duration/specific time
   - map: processing a set of steps in an input array
+- state errors: cause state machines to fail
+  - States.ALL: catchall reference
+  - States.Runtime: corrupt input/output, blank json document, etc; is not retriable
+  - States.Timeout: a task exceeds an execution threshold
+  - States.TaskFailed: specific task states
+  - States.Permissions: incorrect IAM Role, e.g. you didnt add a lambda permission to invoke a lambda fn from a step function
+- lambda specific errors
+  - Lambda.Unknown: e.g. out of memory condition
+  - Lambda.Exception
+  - Lambda.ServiceException
+  - Lambda.ErrorName: general format of all lambda errors

 ```json
 {